 13. Nha Trang

 If seafood is your thing, Nha Trang should definitely be a stop on your Vietnam itinerary.
 Just off the waters of the Khanh Hoa coast, fresh fish and shellfish are never in short supply.

-This is where you will find some of Vietnam’s best luxury resorts as well as the opportunity for relaxation and water sports.
+This is where you will find Vietnam’s best luxury resorts which means relaxation and water sports.
 Visitors can also appreciate the colorful fishing villages and riverside restaurants.

-Nha Trang is a popular spot for sunseekers and those who want to spend their time relaxing.
-The beach of Nha Trang runs about 7.0 kilometers with numerous restaurants, bars and hotels the entire way.
+Nha Trang is a popular spot for sun seekers and those who want to spend their time relaxing.
+The beach of Nha Trang showcases numerous restaurants, bars and hotels stretching about 7 kilometers.

-The beauty of Nha Trang is what attracts both visitors and tourists.
-The bustling city right next to the beach makes this region a unique stop in southern Vietnam.
+The beauty of Nha Trang attracts both visitors and tourists alike.
+The bustling city directly next to the beach makes this region a unique stop in southern Vietnam.